What is depression and anxiety?

 - Talk openly with your healthcare professional about your concerns.

-Should I stop taking antidepressants?
+When should I stop taking antidepressants?

 There are many reasons why someone might want to stop taking their antidepressant.
 Over time, your healthcare professional may also suggest reviewing your medication to see if it’s still the right option for you.
+This process of reducing or stopping is called deprescribing.

 Need more information?